MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 ---

-### Configure Root Hints
+### Configure root hints

-Root hints servers are used to help resolving DNS address information when the DNS server is unable to resolve the query locally from a hosted zone or the DNS Server cache.
+Root hints servers are used to help resolving DNS address information when the DNS server is unable to resolve the query locally from a hosted zone or the DNS server cache.

-You can edit the list of root name servers on the Root Hints tab of the DNS Server properties dialog box or by using PowerShell.
+You can edit the list of root name servers on the **Root Hints** tab of the DNS server properties dialog box or by using PowerShell.

 > [!TIP]
 > Removing all root hints servers is not supported.
 Configure your DNS server to not use root hint